 25 May 2018, Melbourne, Australia

-Melbourne will be getting another mixed-use tower in its CBD after getting approval from the City.
-The tower will include 70 apartments over 25 levels, and 3,000 square meters of commercial space at the ground and podium levels.
+Melbourne will be getting another mixed-use tower in its CBD after receiving approval from the City.
+The tower will include 70 apartments over 25 levels, and 3,000 square meters of commercial space.
 Read more.

 25 May 2018, Chicago, United States